 - Category A – 4

-When I first wrote this post, in mid-2022, there was only one property higher than a category C, or 29,000 points/night in peak season.
+When I first wrote this post in mid-2022, there was only one property higher than category C, at 29,000 points/night in peak season.
 In addition, there were ten all-inclusive properties bookable for as low as 12-18,000 points.
-That’s changed though.
-The category change that occurred in 2023 and 2024 have hit North American all-inclusives particularly hard.
+That’s changed, though.
+The category changes that occurred in 2023 – 2025 have hit North American all-inclusives particularly hard.

-Now, there’s a whopping 31 properties that are above a category C and only 4 left at category A. While that change isn’t unwarranted, given the cash prices that many of these hotels are commanding, it’s still a significant blow to their points value on awards.
+Now, there are a whopping 30 properties above category C, and only 4 remain in category A. While that change isn’t unwarranted, given the cash prices many of these hotels are commanding, it’s still a significant blow to their award points value.
 I’m sure that this trend will continue in future category changes.

 Sunscape is the low-budget family property